Agroecology as a Choice, Not Coercion

 I’m not sure they’re right about this, except that I don’t make it my business to question the priorities of consumers.
 If you want organic cotton, and you’re willing to pay for it, then I’ll grow it for you.

 The vast majority of farmers who grow cotton rely on these tools.
-In the United States, 88 percent of the cotton we plant and harvest benefits from the GM technology, according to the Department of Agriculture.
+Aux Etats-Unis, 88 pour cent of the cotton we plant and harvest benefits from the GM technology, according to the Department of Agriculture.
 Farmers in other countries have taken up cultivation of GM improved cotton at similar rates.

 The reason is simple: This is an excellent crop that produces abundant amounts of cotton.
 You can spend a lot of money on fashionable clothes, but thanks to GM cotton, clothing is more affordable for everyone, including poor people in the developing and developed world.